 The terms of the facility also include certain negative covenants in relation to payments of dividends, other distributions and buybacks of Tenon's shares.
-For example these covenants, require that the syndicate approve any acquisitions totalling over \$10 million per financial year, and also limit dividends and other distributions that can be made without syndicate approval to \$5 million per financial year.
+For example, these covenants require that the syndicate approve any acquisitions totalling over \$10 million per financial year, and also limit dividends and other distributions that can be made without syndicate approval to \$5 million per financial year.
 For any dividend, distribution and acquisition payments which total more than \$3 million in each financial year, a \$12.5 million minimum undrawn availability requirement immediately before and after the payment, must be met.

-Tenon was in compliance with all covenants throughout the year and believes it will continue to be so in the future, accordingly the amount of debt drawn under the revolver facility at 30 June 2015 and 30 June 2014 is shown as term debt.
-Tenon's syndicated bank credit facility does not reduce as a result of the scheduled reductions (\$1.57 million per annum) in the term loan and the payment of an annual excess cash flow recapture (of up to \$1 million, assumed from September 2015), these reductions in the term facility are offset by increases in the revolver facility.
+Tenon was in compliance with all covenants throughout the year and believes it will continue to be so in the future, accordingly the amount of debt drawn under the revolver facility at 30 June 2016 and 30 June 2015 is shown as term debt.

+Tenon's syndicated bank credit facility does not reduce as a result of the scheduled reductions in the term loan and the payment of an annual excess cash flow recapture (of up to \$1 million), these reductions in the term facility are offset by increases in the revolver facility.
+Tenon cannot exceed \$5 million of borrowings from third parties outside the syndicate.